Call for Nominations

 - President, Chief Executive Officer, Vice-President of Research, or equivalent of one of the industrial partner organizations; or

-- President, Vice-President of Research, or equivalent from the university.
+- President, Vice-President of Research, or equivalent from the university or college.

 The nomination package must include letters of support from:

-- the nominator (a senior executive of one of the industrial partner organizations or an executive head of the university);
+- the nominator (a senior executive of one of the industrial partner organizations or an executive head of the university or college);

-- the senior executive or executive head of all other partner organizations, including the university(ies), listed on the Synergy Awards Nomination Form.
+- the senior executive or executive head of all other partner organizations, including the university(ies) or colleges, listed on the Synergy Awards Nomination Form.

 Nominations that are not legible (e.g., font size too small), or that do not meet the Presentation Guidelines, will be rejected.
 Additional material or information will not be accepted.